mikkohei13/havistin2/readme.md

 Flush cache: root-URL/flush

+## Setting weather messaging

+With crontab, call http://localhost/weather/change every 10 minutes.

+It's better to call this at 5, 15, 25, 35 45 and 55 past, so that data has been updated from weather stations to the API.

 ## Running in development

 First build the image, and tag it with a version number and/or as latest: